diamond-one/Data-Analytics-Portfolio/README.md

 ### Skills and Technologies

-I work with Python, Numpy, Matplotlib, Pandas, Excel, SQL, JQL, Power BI, Cognos, Looker Studio, Ftrack, Shotgrid, and Git.
-These tools and technologies enable me to craft robust data solutions, streamline workflows, and deliver insightful analytics.
-However, I'm always eager to expand my skill set and explore new software and technologies, and I get great pleasure from staying adaptable and committed to continuous learning.
+When working with data, I utilize tools and technologies such as Excel, Python, Numpy, Matplotlib, Pandas, SQL, JQL, Power BI, Cognos, Looker Studio, Ftrack, Shotgrid, and Git.
+These enable me to craft robust data solutions, streamline workflows, and deliver insightful analytics.

+However, I'm quick to pick up new things and always eager to expand my skill set and explore new software and technologies.
+I find great pleasure in staying adaptable and am committed to continuous learning.

 ---

 # Professional Experience

-### Senior Producer at CI Games, Europe (Remote)
+### Senior Producer at CI Games
-**August 2022 - 2024**
+**Europe (Remote) - August 2022 - 2024**

 - Developed Jupyter Notebook visualizations to enhance Jira functionality, providing advanced data insights and project-tracking capabilities.
 - Led Hybrid Agile workflow integration, enhancing cross-functional team efficiency.